-- 1. Students are to complete the Year 11 Subject Selections on Web Preferences - 2.
-Select VCAL - 3.
-Then they can choose a new VET course, or continue with their VET course from 2020 - 4.
-They will also need to choose an elective - 5.
-Students can choose from a select pool of VCE/ VCAL electives, SWL or SBAT

-Please note: Mid-year transfers will only be considered in Year 11, if there is space in the classes and the student is already enrolled in a VET course.
-Transfer is subject to approval by the Deputy Principal Learning and Teaching, Director of Learning and Teaching Senior School and VCAL/VET Co-ordinator.
+- Students are to complete the Year 11 Subject Selections on Web Preferences - They are to select VCAL - Then they can choose a new VET course, or continue with their VET course from 2020 - They will also need to choose an elective - Students can choose from a select pool of VCE/ VCAL electives, SWL or SBAT - Please note Mid-year transfers will only be considered in Year 11, if there is space in the classes and the student is already enrolled in a VET course.
+Transfer is subject to approval by the Deputy Principal Learning and Teaching, Director of Learning and Teaching Senior School and VCAL/ VET Co-ordinator.

-All students selecting VCAL for 2022 will need to attend a meeting with the VCAL/VET Coordinator.
+All students selecting VCAL for 2022 will need to attend a meeting with the VCAL VET Coordinator.